apache/cordova-docs/docs/phonegap/storage/database/database.md

 Details
 -------

-A Database object is returned from a call to navigator.openDatabase().
+A Database object is returned from a call to `window.openDatabase()`.

 Supported Platforms
 -------------------